The intrinsic Toeplitz structure and its applications in algebraic Riccati equations: DARE

-Write $Q_3= $ where $Q_{3,t}\in \mathbb{R}^{l\times m}$, and then it follows that
+Write $\wtd Q_3= $ where $Q_4\in \mathbb{R}^{l\times m}$, and then it follows that

 Then the result is a direct consequence of \cref{eq:Xt=CTC+A}. \end{proof} \Cref{thm:form-of-solution:dare} suggests a new algorithm, \cref{alg:fna-d}, to approximate the solution of DAREs.
-The key is how to fast compute $Q_{*,*}$, or equivalently solve the linear system \cref{eq:Q}, and compute the products of $\toepU_{*}(*)^{\T}V_{t-1}A$.
-Both are related to the computation on block Toeplitz matrices.
-It is well known that Fast Fourier Transform (FFT) can be used in the calculation with Toeplitz matrices involved, see, e.g., \cite{strang1986proposal,jin2002developments,jin2010preconditioning} and the references therein.
+The key is how to fast compute $Q_{*,*}$, or equivalently solve the linear systems \cref{eq:Q}, and compute the products of $\toepU_{*}(*)^{\T}V_{t-1}A$.
+Both are related to the manipulations on block Toeplitz matrices.
+It is well known that the fast Fourier transform (FFT) can be used to accelerate the calculation with Toeplitz matrices involved, see, e.g., \cite{strang1986proposal,jin2002developments,jin2010preconditioning} and the references therein.

 Some remarks are given below to illustrate the algorithm. \paragraph{Parameter and output}